 Complaints & Investigations

-You have received a complaint or been told you are facing an investigation.
+So….You have received a complaint or been told you are facing an investigation.
 This may be an internal investigation by the organisation in which you work or you may have been notified by your regulatory body (GMC/GDC).
-For many doctors, the prospect of facing a complaint or professional dispute causes them significant stress.
-This can manifest itself in how they perform in clinical practise and/or in their personal life and may lead to physical and psychological symptoms.
+For many health professionals, the prospect of facing a complaint or professional dispute causes them significant stress.
+This can manifest itself in how they perform in clinical practice and/or in their personal life and may lead to physical and psychological symptoms.

-This set of guides and resources has been developed in collaboration with a group of NHS Practitioner Health patients, all who have been through an incident or complaint.
+This set of guides and resources has been developed in collaboration with a group of NHS Practitioner Health patients, all of whom have been through an incident or complaint.
 For some this has led to suspension or even erasure, but their goal here is to share their experience and expertise and demonstrate that there is a pathway through and with the right help and guidance you will stay on track.
-This guide was written with doctors and dentists in mind but many of the principles described will apply across the range of healthcare workforce.
+This guide was written with doctors and dentists in mind but many of the principles may apply across a broader range of healthcare resources.

 Firstly, like dealing with any medical emergency, you need to stay calm, keep a clear head, and develop a management plan.
-See (Stage 1: Complaint or Incident) on first steps for more information.
+See Stage 1: Complaint or Incident on first steps for more information.